-CLAT 2018 – NUALS Kochi (The National University of Advanced Legal Studies Kochi) is conducting CLAT 2018 on May 13.
-The application form of CLAT 2018 had been announced on January 1.
-The application window of CLAT 2018 closed on March 31, 2018.
-The next event is CLAT 2018 admit card, which can be downloaded, starting April 26, 2018 till the date of examination.
-Earlier, CLAT aspirants were to get the admit card of CLAT 2018 on April 20.
-However, due to some technical reasons it will now be released on April 26, 2018.
-The Common Law Admission Test (CLAT 2018) will be held online across India in around 65 examination centres.
+CLAT 2018 – NUALS Kochi (The National University of Advanced Legal Studies Kochi) conducted CLAT 2018 on May 13.
+The Common Law Admission Test (CLAT 2018) was held online across India in around 65 examination centres.
 The Common Law Admission Test, also called CLAT is one of the most popular law entrance examinations held annually for admissions to five-year integrated law programmes (BA LLB, B.Com LLB, B.Sc LLB and BBA LLB) in as many as 19 NLUs (National Law Universities) including MLNU Mumbai, MNLU Nagpur and MNLU Aurangabad, which have been added recently.
 The CLAT 2018 conducting NLU, NUALS Kochi published an official notification on the undergraduate law admission test on December 20, 2017, and began CLAT 2018 application process on January 1, 2018.
 Further to add more information on CLAT 2018, the NLU administered law admission test scores are utilised not only by the 19 NLUs participating in CLAT but around 25 other law schools for admissions into the five-year integrated UG law programmes.
-In addition to the undergraduate law programmes, CLAT is also conducted for admission into postgraduate law programmes including LLM.
-Candidates can read the below-detailed information on CLAT 2018 to know more on the law entrance exam including important dates, eligibility criteria, application form, admit card, syllabus, exam pattern, result, score card, cut off and counselling process.
+In addition to the undergraduate law programmes, CLAT was also conducted for admission into postgraduate law programmes including LLM.
+Candidates could read the below-detailed information on CLAT 2018 to know more on the law entrance exam including important dates, eligibility criteria, application form, admit card, syllabus, exam pattern, result, score card, cut off and counselling process.

 Last year, CLAT was held on May 14 in as many as 63 exam centres across India and was conducted by Chanakya National Law University (CNLU) Patna.
 Rajat Maloo of Jaipur bagged AIR 1 scoring 154.25 marks in CLAT.
 Vihit Ashish Shah of Maharashtra with a total score of 150.25 ranked second, closely followed by Radhika Sharda who scored 148.5 to bag AIR 3 in the NLU administered law exam.
 The fourth position in CLAT 2017 was secured by Sumit Kumar Gupta who scored 147.5 marks.